reaptor/elmish-land/docs/docs/getting-started/project-structure.md

 ## Project files
 Here's a breakdown of what those files and folders are:

-* `/package.json` – Keeps track of your javascript package dependencies.
 * `/global.json` - Specify which version of .NET to use.
+* `/MyProject.sln` - The F# solution file for working from an IDE
 * `/MyProject.fsproj` - The F# project file
-* `/src/Routes.fs` - An auto generated file with the routes of your application.
+* `/elmish-land.json` –  The configuration file for Elmish Land.
-* `/src/Shared.fs` - TODO
+* `/src/Shared.fs` - Shared data between your pages.
 * `/src/Pages/` – The home for your page files, which correspond to URLs in your app.
 * `/src/Layouts/` – Layouts allow you to nest pages within common UI.
-* `/src/App.fs` – An auto generated file with the entry point of your application.